Aiko346/MusicDatabaseProj/README.txt

 Two most interesting features:

+One of the most interesting features is the filtering feature on the main page.
+SQL queries each time the main page is reloaded retrieve all the Artists, Moods (of Albums and Tracks), Albums, Existing Playlists, Friends, and Genres that are somehow associated with your account either through your username or by being related to your Existing Playlists (or the Recommendations Playlist created when you request recommendations through the app).
+Then, the user checks which ones they want to filter by, and SQL queries retrieve tracks that belong in the intersection of the unions of the selected options for each category - for instance, selecting "Amy" and "Bob" as Artists and "First" as an Existing Playlist means that all tracks by Amy or Bob on First are retrieved.
+The queries also allow for tracks to be filtered by duration and popularity - the aforementioned query could be further filtered to be all tracks by Amy or Bob on First that are less than two minutes long.

+The other most interesting feature is the ability to add Moods to Tracks and Albums.
+Added moods are inseerted into the appropriate tables of the database and made available for other features, allowing the user to customize their experience.
+Added moods are retrieved as filtering options via SQL, and they are used to select sets of songs via SQL that are fed to Spotify to get more recommendations.

 jQuery Usage:
 jQuery was used to make the sets of filtering options disappear or appear depending on which